Where the Heart Is (novel): Plot summary

 Meanwhile, Willy Jack continues on his way to California, but quickly runs out of money and gas.
 He stops at a local dive bar and meets Jolene, the bar owner's teenage daughter.
 Willy Jack convinces Jolene that he's a musician on his way to Las Vegas who had his wallet and license stolen - she agrees to use her own money to fix up his car, on the condition that he takes her to Vegas with him.
 Upon their departure, they're almost immediately pulled over by the police, who suspect Willy Jack of being responsible for a theft at a nearby convenience store.
 The police find fourteen cartons of stolen cigarettes in the trunk of his car.
-When Willy Jack protests, Jolene, who had committed the theft but is friendly with the police, further accuses him to cover herself.
+When Willy Jack protests, Jolene, who had committed the theft, but is friendly with the police, further accuses him to cover herself.
 He is subsequently arrested and sent to jail.

 As Novalee continues to live in Walmart, she watches as the buckeye tree becomes sick.
 She takes a walk to the library where she meets Forney Hull, who helps her find books about the buckeye.
-Forney is from a well-bred family but had to drop out of college to take care of his alcoholic sister, the librarian.
+Forney is from a well-bred family, originally from New England, but had to drop out of college to take care of his alcoholic sister, the librarian.
 Forney comes off as eccentric and standoffish, but agrees to help Novalee as she shows a burgeoning fascination for books and learning.
 Novalee learns what she needs in order to save her buckeye tree, and takes a walk to Sister Husband's home to ask permission to plant her buckeye on her property, to which Sister agrees.

 As the weeks pass, Novalee becomes good friends with Forney, Sister Husband, and Sister's companion Mr. Sprock.
 Forney, who is beginning to fall in love with Novalee, throws her an intimate 18th birthday party in the library, consisting of gourmet dishes he's cooked himself.
-The celebration is cut short when Forney's alcoholic sister Mary Elizabeth takes a fall upstairs and Forney is forced to come to her aid.
+The celebration is cut short when Forney's alcoholic sister, Mary Elizabeth, takes a fall upstairs, and Forney is forced to come to her aid.

 Two months after she'd been abandoned, Novalee goes into labor in the middle of the night inside of the closed Walmart.
 She tries to choose a name for her baby before it comes, but the pain of her labor quickly overtakes her.
 Forney, who had become only recently aware that she had been living in the store, breaks a window and helps her give birth.
 After she delivers a baby girl, she recalls Moses Whitecotton's advice on picking a strong name for her child, and names her Americus.